narencachy/aks-quickstart/README.md

 ```
 az aks get-credentials -g $AKSRG -n $AKSNAME

-# Note: if you run this quickstart repeatedly, you will need to edit / delete ~/.kube/control before running this command
+# Note: if you run this walk through repeatedly, you will need to edit / delete ~/.kube/control before running this command
 ```

-### Wait for the node(s) to be ready
+### Wait for the node to be ready

 ```
 watch kubectl get nodes
 ```

-### Deploy a simple go web app
+### Deploy a simple web app

 This is a simple web app without any dependencies.
 Because this is a DaemonSet, there will be 3 instances running (one per node).
+AKS will create an Azure Load Balancer and a Public IP Address.
 The Azure Load Balancer sends traffic to each pod.
+Node that Azure Load Balancer keeps the TCP connection alive, so you will connect to the same node for up to 5 minutes if you hit refresh.

 ```
 kubectl apply -f webapp